-Performance is one of the big watchwords in tht IT industry; nowhere is it more often used than in the database arena, and it’s usually not a good sign.
+Performance is one of the big watchwords in the IT industry; nowhere is it more often used than in the database arena, and it’s usually not a good sign.
 End users know nothing, really, of the inner workings of the database yet they are the first to point the ‘finger of blame’ at the database when the processing speed slows or queries take longer than they would like to return data.
-[For end users performance is time, and the longer a process takes the more dismal performance seems to be.]
+[For end users, performance is time, and the longer a process takes the more dismal performance seems to be.
+Given that perspective their complaints seem justified.]
 Yes, there ARE times when the database is at fault — ‘missing’ indexes or stale statistics can cause execution plans to change, as can inserts and updates to heavily transacted tables (which many times goes back to stale statistics since they now no longer accurately reflect the data and its distribution in the table).
 Bugs in the database software can also cause issues by causing the gathered statistics to miscalculate values or generate ‘useless’ frequency histograms, such as on single-valued not null columns.
 Such histograms can direct the optimizer to choose a path it wouldn’t normally choose when the statistics and histograms contain useful data.

 |Event||Waits||Time(s)||Avg wait (ms)||% DB time||Wait Class|

 |Disk file operations I/O||1||0||1||0.33||User I/O|